 Christmas in Indonesia is locally known as Natal which is a Portuguese term for Christmas.
-Indonesia is considered to be one of the largest Muslim countries in the world,but there is no reason for them to not celebrate Western festivals, especially one as merry as Christmas.
-Although it is the Christians living there that majorly celebrate the festival, the malls and offices go through with the Christmas ornamentation as well.
-The malls are adorned Sinterklaas and Christmas trees.
+Indonesia is considered to be one of the largest Muslim countries in the world, but there is no reason for them to not celebrate Western festivals, especially one as merry as Christmas.
+The malls and offices go through with the Christmas ornamentation as well and different corners are adorned with Sinterklaas and Christmas trees.

 They have different traditions throughout the country where each region celebrates the festival with their own ceremonies and local food.
 Keeping up with the festive spirit, the local tv channels air live telecast of annual Christmas celebrations by the Central Government and various rhythmic Christmas musicals.